 Aerial Work Platform Simulator – “It feels like the real thing!”

 Experience the actual feeling of an elevated basket without leaving the ground.
 Navigate through real-world scenarios while gaining control, familiarization and understanding of AWP behavior.
 A completely immersive experience that ensures strong, learning outcome retention.
 Experience the AWP Simulator for yourself.

 Aerial Work Platform Simulator

-The Aerial Work Platform (AWP) Virtual Reality (VR) simulator bridges the gap between theory and competency for trainees.
-The trainee can experience virtual operation of an AWP to become familiar with the controls, best practices and the machine’s behaviors.
+The AWP simulator bridges the gap between theory and competency for trainees.
+The trainee can experience virtual operation of an AWP to become familiar with the controls, best practices, and the machine’s behaviors.

 The AWP VR Simulator provides several benefits to your training program: